-Within the United States, monitoring to assess the effects of the Mercury Export Ban Act of 2008 (MEBA) is needed.
-MEBA is intended to reduce the availability of elemental (metallic) mercury in local and global markets.
+Within the United States, the Mercury Export Ban Act of 2008 (MEBA is intended to reduce the availability of elemental (metallic) mercury in local and global markets.
 MEBA amends TSCA to prohibit the export of elemental mercury from the United States effective January 1, 2013.
 By reducing the supply of elemental mercury in commerce, MEBA seeks to reduce the use of mercury in artisanal mining and other commercial purposes globally.
-However, there is a concern that higher prices for recycled mercury will result in primary mercury mining (Bender and Narvaez, 2016).
-Primary mercury mining produces very significant releases of mercury to the environment, and is an overall less environmentally sound method of meeting global mercury demand.
-Therefore, careful evaluation and consideration should be given to the global impact of export bans.
+However, there has been some expressed concern that restrictions on the global supply of mercury, such as export bans or restrictions, may lead to higher prices for recycled mercury, which could, in turn, have the negative result of increasing primary mercury mining, likely in locations other than the country that originally put the ban or restriction in place (Bender and Narvaez, 2016).
+Primary mercury mining produces very significant releases of mercury to the environment and is an overall less environmentally sound method of meeting global mercury demand.

 There have been a number of studies examining the relative health benefits of fish consumption compared with the risks of mercury exposure (Ginsberg and Toal, 2009; US FDA, 2014; Ginsberg, 2016; Raymond et al., 2017).
-There is, however, an ongoing need to assess the balance between the nutritional benefits of fish consumption and the risk of methylmercury exposure as additional information becomes available particularly since the relationship between methylmercury exposure and other diseases/conditions is not fully understood or appreciated.
+There is, however, an ongoing need to assess the balance between the nutritional benefits of fish consumption and the risk of methylmercury exposure as additional information becomes available, particularly since the relationship between methylmercury exposure and other diseases/conditions is not fully understood or appreciated.
+In addition, there are challenges with addressing mercury contamination via an emphasis on fish consumption advisories, in particular for those communities that may have a heavy reliance on fishing and fish consumption (for reasons including sustenance, cultural, or both).